Top Real Estate Agents in Roosevelt, New York

 History

-Roosevelt was originally known as 'Rum Point' and later 'Roosevelt Field' after President Theodore Roosevelt, with its post office established under that name in 1916.
+Roosevelt was originally known as 'Rum Point' and later 'Roosevelt Field' after President Theodore Roosevelt, with its current name officially adopted in 1937 to honor the entire Roosevelt family.

 Life in Roosevelt